The main building blocks of your body, protein is used to repair and maintain your body tissues — including muscle.

 The general rule for calculating the minimum amount of protein that you need is 0.36 grams of protein per pound that you weigh, or 0.8 grams per kilogram that you weigh.
 The range is 0.8-1 gram per kilogram for healthy adults, and 1-1.2 grams per kilogram for an elderly person.
 Following that guideline, a 150-pound person would need a minimum of 54 grams of protein per day.
 Another way people can calculate their protein requirements is by dedicating a percentage of their total calories per day to the three macronutrients.
 Consuming around between 10-25% of your total calories from healthy protein sources is the general rule of thumb.

 It’s important to note that this calculation does not include any other factors, such as activity level or muscle building goals.
-Sticking to the higher end (as in, 25% of your calories from protein versus just 10%) is a good idea if you are looking to add muscle.
+Sticking to the higher end (as in, 25% of your calories from protein versus just 10%) or calculating protein based on your weight is a good idea if you are looking to add muscle.
 For best results, talk to a nutritionist or keep reading as we dig in deeper to determine a good daily protein intake for those seeking to build muscle.

-As stated above, people in general are advised to consume a minimum of 0.36 grams of protein per pound of body weight or 0.8 grams of protein per kilogram of body weight per day.
-But people who prioritize building muscle might want to have a minimum closer to 2.2 grams per kilogram, or around 1 gram of protein per pound of bodyweight per day.
+As stated above, people in general are advised to consume a minimum of 0.36 grams of protein per pound of body weight or 0.8 grams of protein per kilogram of body weight per day, but people who prioritize building muscle should aim for more than that minimum.
 Although there’s not one magic number and recommendations vary by person, the American College of Sports Medicine recommends 1.2 to 2.0 grams of protein per kilogram of body weight for athletes.
 Following that general guideline, consuming closer to 1.6 to 2.0 grams of protein per kilogram of body weight may be beneficial for bodybuilders and those looking to build muscle or maintain lean body mass.
 In the average 150-pound adult who’s actively strength training or resistance training, that might look like 75-120 grams of protein daily — 100 grams being most people’s sweet spot.
 It has been proposed that muscle protein synthesis (the naturally occurring process in which protein is produced to repair muscle damage caused by intense exercise and the opposing force to muscle protein breakdown) is maximized in young adults at a dose of around 20–25 grams of a high-quality protein.

 That might initially seem like a lot, but it's doable if you’re eating protein with each meal along with a few protein-rich snacks throughout the day.
 Spreading out your protein intake throughout the day is especially important if you’re strength training, as protein turnover, the process by which your body uses protein to build lean tissue, increases the more you strength train.
 A 2012 study published in the Brazilian Journal of Medical and Biological Research notes nitrogen balance (the difference between protein intake and protein degradation) for athletes doesn’t generally become balanced until their protein intake reaches 1.2?grams per kilogram per day, compared to 0.8?grams per kilogram per day in resting individuals.

 You may have concerns that eating too much protein is bad for the kidneys, but 100 grams of protein per day is generally safe for healthy adults.
-High amounts of protein can be harmful to the kidneys if a person already has kidney issues; however, for healthy individuals, consuming around 2.2 grams of protein per kilogram is fine.
+High amounts of protein can be harmful to the kidneys if a person already has kidney issues; however, for healthy individuals, consuming around 2.2 grams of protein per kilogram is fine, as noted in a 2010 study published in the peer-reviewed journal Medicine & Science in Sports & Exercise.

 Studies have shown that ingesting 20 to 40 grams of protein around the time of a workout seems to maximize the body's ability to recover after exercise, but it takes more than just protein to build muscle.
 If your focus is on muscle building, then you’ll want to consume more calories to help stimulate that desired muscle growth but those calories shouldn’t just be from protein.
 In fact, you should focus more on carbohydrate consumption if you’re trying to increase muscle mass than you would if your end goal was just to lose weight.

 While you're working to build muscle with exercise, protein should make up 25% of your total calories.
-That makes your macronutrient breakdown 25% protein, 55% carbohydrate and 20% fat.
+That makes your macronutrient breakdown about 25% protein, 45-60% carbohydrate and 20-30% fat.
 If you’re aiming for 100 grams of protein per day, try having 25 grams of protein per each meal, whether that’s four meals per day or your standard three meals per day with two snacks that have about 12.5 grams of protein each.

 Following a high-protein diet isn’t as difficult as it may seem, we promise.
 If you’re looking for foods and other sources of protein to add into your diet to boost your protein intake, here are some of our favorite dietary proteins: